becktothefuture/mccann-website/docs/PRELOADER_WEBFLOW_SETUP.md

 ## Overview

 The preloader prefetches all autoplay videos before the site content is displayed, showing the TruthWellTold signet with a subtle animation during loading.
-This ensures smooth video playback from the moment users see the page.
+This ensures smooth video playback from the moment users see the page. **Additionally, the preloader includes a resize cover feature** that automatically appears during browser window resizing to prevent visual jank and maintain a polished user experience.

 ---